 Richard Dollamore MA, Partner

-Inspired by the beautiful landscape and rich history of the South Downs, Richard always looks for how the cultural and environmental qualities of places can breath life into projects.
+Inspired by the beautiful landscape and rich history of the South Downs, Richard always looks for how the cultural and environmental qualities of places can breathe life into projects.
 Qualified in Architecture BA and Architectural History MA, he is committed to making places that resonate with their surroundings and history.

 • From The Prince's Foundation for Building Community to traditional architecture firms, he has broad understanding of both the practice and theory of architecture and how new projects can evoke qualities of the past through innovative traditional and contemporary designs.
 Awards like the RIBA South East Building of the Year, the South Downs National Park Innovation Award, and a string of Sussex Heritage Trust accolades are testaments to his process.